 The GFE must be preserved as part of the patient’s medical record for at least six years, and a copy must be provided to the patient upon request during that period.

-The No Surprises Act requires plans, insurers, providers and facilities to ensure continuity of care when a provider’s network status changes.
-These entities must also implement certain measure to improve the accuracy of provider directory information as well.
+The No Surprises Act requires plans, insurers, providers, and facilities to ensure continuity of care when a provider’s network status changes.
+These entities must also implement certain measures to improve the accuracy of provider directory information as well.

 Navigate the NSA: what’s not required